Context-Alignment: Activating and Enhancing LLM Capabilities in Time Series: Introduction

-In summary, our core contributions can be summarized below: \begin{itemize}[leftmargin=*] \item We emphasize that effectively leveraging LLMs for TS tasks requires first activating their capabilities and then enhancing them.
+$\bullet$ We emphasize that effectively leveraging LLMs for TS tasks requires first activating their capabilities and then enhancing them.
 Besides, we pinpoint that token-level alignment fails to fully activate pre-trained LLMs due to their neglect of LLMs' inherent strengths, which primarily stem from a deep understanding of logic and structure, rather than superficial token processing.

-\item We are the first to propose Context-Alignment paradigm, which aims to construct a context-level alignment between TS and language, thereby activating LLMs' potential capabilities in TS tasks.
+$\bullet$ We are the first to propose Context-Alignment paradigm, which aims to construct a context-level alignment between TS and language, thereby activating LLMs' potential capabilities in TS tasks.

-\item We develop a Dual-Scale Context-Alignment GNNs framework, which achieves structural and logical alignment through dual-scale nodes and directed edges, thus realizing Context-Alignment.
+$\bullet$ We develop a Dual-Scale Context-Alignment GNNs framework, which achieves structural and logical alignment through dual-scale nodes and directed edges, thus realizing Context-Alignment.
 Furthermore, by integrating the few-shot prompting technique, we introduce (FSCA), which enhances LLMs' performance in TS tasks.

-\item Our experiments across multiple datasets and various TS tasks demonstrate that our method surpasses existing techniques, especially in few-shot and zero-shot forecasting tasks.
-Ablation studies further emphasize the importance of Context-Alignment. \end{itemize}
+$\bullet$ Our experiments across multiple datasets and various TS tasks demonstrate that our method surpasses existing techniques, especially in few-shot and zero-shot forecasting tasks.
+Ablation studies further emphasize the importance of Context-Alignment.